 Pollen isn’t just an outdoor allergen.
 It gets into your home through cracks and crevices, comes up from the crawlspace, and comes in the front door on shoes and paws!
 And houses concentrate outdoor pollutants/allergens at 5x higher inside because once the particles in the air are sucked in the particles have a difficult time getting out.

-- Always remove shoes at the door.
+- Always remove your shoes at the door.
 This goes for house guests as well.

 - If this is not possible use two doormats, one outside and one inside of the door that you keep as clean as possible.